-The "values" column of the table cannot be edited directly.
+The "Iterations values" column of the table represents the numeric sequence if any or the parameter value.
+This column cannot be edited directly.
 By selecting a parameter and clicking the cogwheel icon, the user can open the following numeric sequence generator dialog for customization of the iteration values:

-Figure 4-80: Editing numeric sequences
+Figure 4-79: Editing numeric sequences